sungsoo-lim90/Stat491_Project/README.md

 ### Conclusions

+In this guide, we have summarized the main methodologies of the paper and its findings.
+Specifically, we learned how to develop a Hybrid Attention Network to predict an individual stock's trend (UP or DOWN) based on the news wordings.
+Some of the topics covered were:

+* How to define and process the tweets and price data
+* How to define and train the hybrid attention network and determine other extentions to aid learning
+* How to evaluate the performance of the HAN

 ## Directories
 - src: source files

 ## Running the codes

-The code can be directly run by running the main.py file.
+The code can be directly run by running the main_upgrade.py file after downloading the data files.
 The arguments can be changed in the config.py file.

 ## Future References